What Not to Do After a Car AccidentTrusted Content

 Accept an Unfair Settlement

 Insurance companies will try to get you to settle your claim for as little as possible.
-It is risky to accept a settlement without consulting an experienced car accident attorney first.
+It is risky to accept a settlement without consulting an experienced car accident attorney in Florida first.

 Delay in Calling an Experienced Personal Injury Lawyer